OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

    # systemctl enable --now opennebula-libvirt-exporter.service opennebula-node-exporter.service

-As we did previsouly, let's verify exporters are listening in the targets ports:
+As we did previously, let's verify exporters are listening in the targets ports:

 .. prompt:: bash # auto